hivelocity/terraform-provider-hivelocity/CONTRIBUTING.md

 `java -jar ~/Downloads/swagger-codegen-cli-2.4.15.jar generate -i http://localhost:5065/api/v2/swagger.json -l go -o ./hivelocity-client-go`

+## Generating the documentation for the registry

+The documentation for the Hashicorp registry is composed of the README.md file, along with the files present in the examples and docs folder.

+If there were changes in the provider, the documentation will have to be updated.
+This can be accomplished using the following:

+`go run github.com/hashicorp/terraform-plugin-docs/cmd/tfplugindocs`

 ## Rebuilding the project

 First, make sure that this folder structure exists: `